gokyo renjo la pass trek

 Crossing Renjo La Pass remains safe for all travelers during spring and autumn if performed with the right guidance and the necessary preparations.
 The dangerous condition of heavy snowfall and extreme temperatures during winter season makes the crossings unsafe while the treacherous monsoon months present trails that become slippery and visibility becomes restricted.
 Throughout the trek a professional guide serves as a vital safety measure because they evaluate weather conditions each day to determine passage risk.
 Acclimatizing days on the itinerary will make sure your body is prepared to handle the 5,360m altitude at the pass.

 First, you must report to your guide about the emergency.
 Descending to lower elevations stands as the primary treatment for altitude sickness.
 The guide can secure helicopter transport for medical emergencies.
 Medical assistance is available at the health post in Machhermo.
-Keep all necessary items within reach in your backpack including contact details for your guide and medications with travel insurance documents nearby.
-Hiding symptoms early leads to complications and can endanger your trekking safety thus reporting symptoms promptly ensures your safety.
+Keep all necessary items within reach in your backpack, including contact details for your guide and medications, with travel insurance documents nearby.
+Hiding symptoms early leads to complications and can endanger your trekking safety.
+However, reporting symptoms promptly ensures your safety, if any uncertain situations occur, inform the guide immediately.

 Need Help?
 Talk to Expert!